jinghuazhao/R/README.md

 ## A summary

-Shown below are links to packages I have maintained[^1], with individual files to be found from [https://github.com/jinghuazhao/R](https://github.com/jinghuazhao/R).
+Shown below are links to packages I have maintained[^packages], with individual files to be found from [https://github.com/jinghuazhao/R](https://github.com/jinghuazhao/R).

 See also documentation reformatted by datacamp, <https://www.rdocumentation.org/>: [gap](https://www.rdocumentation.org/packages/gap/), [gap.datasets](https://www.rdocumentation.org/packages/gap.datasets),